bryanhain97/bryanhain97/README.md

-- 👋 Hi, I’m Bryan, im from berlin and i'm 23 years old.
+- 👋 Hi, I’m Bryan, im from berlin and i'm 24 years old.

-- 👀 I’m interested in web development, computer hardware architecture and cryptocurrency.
+- 👀 I’m interested in web development, computer hardware architecture and cybersecurity.

 - 🌱 I’m currently learning programming.
 I started learning how to code in september of 2020 and im currently working my way through the freecodecamp.org courses.

 - 💞️ I’m looking to collaborate on everything that helps me build my knowledge.
 I'm currently learning HTML CSS and JavaScript.